Paul Klee: Affiliation to the "Blaue Reiter", 1911

 In January 1911, Alfred Kubin met Klee in Munich and encouraged him to illustrate Voltaire's Candide.
 His resultant drawings were published later in a 1920 version of the book edited by Kurt Wolff.
 Around this time, Klee's graphic work increased.
 His early inclination towards the absurd and the sarcastic was well received by Kubin, who befriended Klee and became one of his first significant collectors.
 Klee met, through Kubin, the art critic Wilhelm Hausenstein in 1911.
 Klee was a foundation member and manager of the Munich artists' union Sema that summer.
 In autumn he made an acquaintance with August Macke and Wassily Kandinsky, and in winter he joined the editorial team of the almanac Der Blaue Reiter, founded by Franz Marc and Kandinsky.
 On meeting Kandinsky, Klee recorded, "I came to feel a deep trust in him.
 He is somebody, and has an exceptionally beautiful and lucid mind."
 Other members included Macke, Gabriele Münter and Marianne von Werefkin.
 Klee became in a few months one of the most important and independent members of the Blaue Reiter, but he was not yet fully integrated.

 The release of the almanac was delayed for the benefit of an exhibition.
 The first Blaue Reiter exhibition took place from 18 December 1911 to 1 January 1912 in the Moderne Galerie Heinrich Thannhauser in Munich.
 Klee did not attend it, but in the second exhibition, which occurred from 12 February to 18 March 1912 in the Galerie Goltz, 17 of his graphic works were shown.
 The name of this art exhibition was Schwarz-Weiß, as it only regarded graphic painting.
-Initially planned to be released in 1911, the release date of the Der Blau Reiter almanac by Kandinsky and Marc was delayed in May 1912, including the reproduced ink drawing Steinhauer by Klee.
+Initially planned to be released in 1911, the release date of the Der Blaue Reiter almanac by Kandinsky and Marc was delayed in May 1912, including the reproduced ink drawing Steinhauer by Klee.
 At the same time, Kandinsky published his art history writing Über das Geistige in der Kunst.